The Outer Limits (1995 TV series): Production

-The series was filmed in Vancouver, British Columbia and Victoria, British Columbia.
-Stories by Harlan Ellison, A. E. van Vogt, Eando Binder, Larry Niven, Richard Matheson, George R.R.
-Martin, Stephen King, and James Patrick Kelly were adapted.
+The series was filmed in Vancouver, British Columbia, and Victoria, British Columbia.
+Stories by Harlan Ellison, A. E. van Vogt, Eando Binder, Richard Matheson, Larry Niven, Stephen King, George R.R.
+Martin and James Patrick Kelly were adapted.

-Leslie Stevens was a program consultant for the first four seasons (until his death), while Joseph Stefano served as an executive consultant and later senior advisor throughout the whole series.
+Leslie Stevens was a program consultant for the first four seasons (until his death), while Joseph Stefano –creator, producer, and head writer of the original Outer Limits TV series– served as an executive consultant and later senior advisor throughout the whole series.
 Stefano also remade his episode "A Feasibility Study", retitling it "Feasibility Study" for the third season.
-John Van Tongeren & Mark Mancina composed new music different from that of Dominic Frontiere & Harry Lubin.
+John Van Tongeren and Mark Mancina composed new music different from that of Dominic Frontiere and Harry Lubin.
 John Van Tongeren scored ten episodes for the first season and continued through season 6.
-The musical theme for the modern Outer Limits series is credited to John Van Tongeren & Mark Mancina.
+The musical theme for the modern Outer Limits series is credited to John Van Tongeren and Mark Mancina.

 In most seasons, there was a clip show that intertwined the plots of several of the show's episodes (see "The Voice of Reason" for an example).
-At each commercial interval, the Control Voice can be heard saying "The Outer Limits...please stand by".
+At each commercial interval, the Control Voice can be heard saying "The Outer Limits... please stand by".
+"Please Stand By" had been the planned title for the original series, (probably to match the opening credits' "There is nothing wrong with your television...")

-A number of episodes from seasons 1–6 feature nudity & other adult content.
+A number of episodes from seasons 1–6 feature nudity and other adult content.
 Though originally broadcast uncensored, those episodes have been edited for commercial syndication.

 Episodes

 Home media

-Between 2002 & 2006, six themed DVD anthologies of The Outer Limits, with six episodes each, were released by MGM in the US: Aliens Among Us, Death & Beyond, Fantastic Androids & Robots, Mutation & Transformation, Sex & Science Fiction, and Time Travel & Infinity.
+Between 2002 and 2006, six themed DVD anthologies of The Outer Limits, with six episodes each, were released by MGM in the United States: Aliens Among Us, Death & Beyond, Fantastic Androids & Robots, Mutation & Transformation, Sex & Science Fiction, and Time Travel & Infinity.
 These DVDs all contain the original uncut episodes, as originally aired, and were collected in a box set, The Outer Limits: The New Series (2006).
-The Aliens & Sex titles were also released by MGM in the UK & Benelux (2005).
+The Aliens & Sex titles were also released by MGM in the United Kingdom and Benelux (2005).